TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 \cond SOC_AM62X
 \attention
 A GPIO bank interrupt can be routed to only one core at a time.
 For example if a gpio interrupt is routed to A53_0 core, the same cannot be routed to other cores (A53_1/A53_2/A53_3/R5F).
 In the case of AMP, currenly all cores are using the same SPI_MAIN_GPIOMUX_INTROUTER and GPIO mux introuter output number.
-User can change this and can be used different gpiomux interrupt router for each a53 core by making following changes in the board_gpio.c.xdt file
+User can change this and can be used different gpiomux interrupt router for each a53 core by making following changes in the board.c file
 \code
 % if(args.project.cpu == "a53ss0-1"){
 #define BOARD_BUTTON_GPIO_INTR_NUM      (CSLR_GICSS0_COMMON_0_SPI_MAIN_GPIOMUX_INTROUTER0_OUTP_1)